GeekVisit/uproot/README.md

 * json
 * csv

+If you have a target device that is supported, but an unsupported source device (e.g., you are migrating from Google Wifi to OpenWrt), see  [Unsupported Routers - Creating A CSV File of Network Devices Using Nmap](#user-content-unsupported-routers---creating-a-csv-file-of-network-devices-using-nmap).

 ## Features

 * Detection of input format based on extension (can also manually specify the format)